neo-project/docs/docs/en-us/network/private-chain/solo.md

 2. Enter the public key and set the minimum number of signatures to 1.
 Click `Confirm`.
 3. Click `Wallet` -> `Rebuild wallet index`.

 Now you should see the contract address has 100 million NEO shares.
-Since this multi-signature address only requires one signature, operations of transferring assets from the contract address is as same as transferring assets from a standard address.
+Since this multi-signature address only requires one signature, operations for transferring assets from a contract address are as same as the normal address.